Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="set-shortcut-hidden"></a>
 ### setShortcutHidden

 This function allows you to show or hide individual shortcuts inside the app.
-Simply pass the name or ID of a shortcut as the first parameter and `true` or `false` as the second parameter.
-You can also pass an empty string as the first parameter to target the current shortcut.
+Simply pass the name or ID of a shortcut as the first argument and `true` or `false` as the second argument.
+You can also pass an empty string as the first argument to target the current shortcut.

 ```js
 setShortcutHidden('My Shortcut', true);